prasitbanerjee/CaseStudy_Prasit/README.md

 The Repository contains python code to convert a CSV file to JSON file to obtain a specific parent-child structure as required.
+Both the Beginner & the Intermediate Part has been implemented.

 Project Organization: